irmen/prog8/docs/source/libraries.rst

     But they depend on some Vera manipulation and 4 bytes in vram just below the PSG registers for storage.
     Note: there is a block level %option "verafxmuls" that automatically replaces all word multiplications in that block by calls to verafx.muls/mult, but be careful with it because it may interfere with other Vera operations or IRQs.

+    Note: the lower 16 bits of the 32 bits result is returned as the normal subroutine's returnvalue, but the upper 16 bits is returned in `cx16.r0` so you can still access those separately.

 ``clear``
     Very quickly clear a piece of vram to a given byte value (it writes 4 bytes at a time).